The Perfect Holiday Appetizer

 I absolutely love to host during the Christmas holidays.
 It brings me so much joy to have my family and friends over to create lasting memories together.
-It is always so nice to have appetizers that are easy to pull together but detailed enough to show your guests just how much you care!
+It is always so nice to have the perfect holiday appetizer that is easy to pull together but detailed enough to show your guests just how much you care!

 I don’t know about you but I always have a couple packages of Boursin cheese in my fridge, especially around the holidays!
 They have a Cranberry and Pepper cheese that is so delicious – just the right amount of cranberry to add the perfect festive touch to your appetizer.
 We wanted to inspire you to create some fun bites for you and your guests to enjoy at your next holiday gathering.
 Here are some simple steps for how we created this perfect bite.
 Your guests are going to love them!